csswizardry/harry.is/_posts/2021-01-31-4-watts-per-kilogram.md

 It was around this time that I realised that perhaps I should set myself a target for the main test.
 A sensible step up would be from 3.7w/kg to 4w/kg.
 My weight hovers anywhere between 81–83kg, so at my heaviest (which I haven’t hit for weeks now), I would need 83 × 4.0 which equals 332.

-Remember, your FTP test is based on 95% of your 20-minute power, so on the day I’d need to hold 332 ÷ 0.95 = 349.47 watts.
+Your FTP is based on 95% of your 20-minute power test, so on the day I’d need to hold 332 ÷ 0.95 = 349.47 watts.

 So now, my target on the day—if I ended up weighing in at my heaviest—would be **350 watts**.
+Remember that number.

 ## The Final Test